Thomasorus/botoz/README.md

 Each line has an explanation about what it's used for. **If a line does not have an explanation, it means you don't have to touch it and it will be filled by Botoz**.

 ### The command line

+The tasks commands are:

+- `yt-mp3` to turn a youtube video to an mp3
+- `mp3-xml` to create an xml from an mp3
+- `conf-xml` to create a channel xml file from the config file

 Once the podcast configuration is done, use the command line this way:

 - `./botoz3000.sh your_command your_podcast file_or_url`

-For example, to download a youtube video and turn it into a podcast:
+For example, to download a youtube video and turn it into a podcast using the default config:

-Download the files, go to the folder, open a terminal and type:

 - `./botoz3000.sh yt-mp3 default https://www.youtube.com/watch?v=yBLdQ1a4-JI`

-Let the script work, it will return to you a mp3 and an xml file in a folder.

 ## Requirements